 As you might know, Japan has a long history which can date back to 20,000 years ago.
 The entire history generally can be divided into 18 different periods such as Sengoku Period and Edo period depending on the domestic situation and political structures.
-Japan’s modern history starts in the late 19th, when Japan was in the last years of the Edo period which eventually came to an end in 1868.
+In this article, we will cover Japan’s modern history which starts in the late 19th, when Japan was in the last years of the Edo period which eventually came to an end in 1868.
 Here is a brief modern history of Japan from the late Edo period to the present day.

 1. Late Edo period (江戸時代後期)